failsafe-go/failsafe-go.dev/event-listeners.md

 ## Policy Listeners

-Policies that can be configured to handle specific results or errors, such as [RetryPolicy][retry], [CircuitBreaker][circuit-breakers], and [Fallback][fallbacks], provide event listeners that indicate when an execution attempt succeeds or fails according to that policy's [failure handling configuration][failure-handling]:
+Policies that can be configured to handle specific results or errors, such as [RetryPolicy][retry], [CircuitBreaker][circuit-breakers], [AdaptiveThrottler][adaptive-throttlers], and [Fallback][fallbacks], provide event listeners that indicate when an execution attempt succeeds or fails according to that policy's [failure handling configuration][failure-handling]:

 ```go
 policyBuilder.